 Francis Tyssen was a Dutch merchant that settled in London in the 1640s.
-He owned plantations in Antigua in the West Indies.
+He owned a plantation in Antigua, although he lived in London.

-This title remains active and is currently held by the 5th Baron Amherst of Hackney
+The title of ‘Lord of the Mayor’ remains active and is currently held by the 5th Baron Amherst of Hackney.

 The Rhodes name is strongly linked to the injustices of colonialism due to the actions of Cecil John Rhodes whose will provides evidence of his direct connection to land in Dalston.

-Under his bequest, 14 almshouses, mainly for widows of ironmongers, were constructed in 1715 in Shoreditch now in the London Borough of Hackney.
+By his will, 14 almshouses were built to support retired ironmongers (or their widows).
+Constructed in 1715 in Shoreditch, now in the London Borough of Hackney.

-Renaming nearby roads, also named after Sir John Cass is not part of this first action but residents living nearby on Cassland Road and Cassland Crescent were contacted with information on the four shortlisted names.
+Renaming nearby roads, also named after Sir John Cass, was not part of this first action.

 The symbol of Tyssen was identified as contentious following the audit of our borough-wide Review, Rename and Reclaim programme.

 Tyssen Community School and Children Centre decided to change the name of their school and started a process of engagement in 2020.
-With Tyssen being a community school, the Council’s task force and community steering group supported the decision to change the name to something that better reflects Hackney’s diverse community.
+The school engaged pupils, staff and parents to identify and agree a new name.